MIT-AJL-Team-8/DermKaggle/README.md

 As you answer the questions below, consider using not only text, but also illustrations, annotated visualizations, poetry, or other creative techniques to make your work accessible to a wider audience.
 Check out [this guide](https://drive.google.com/file/d/1kYKaVNR\_l7Abx2kebs3AdDi6TlPviC3q/view) from the Algorithmic Justice League for inspiration!

-1. What steps did you take to address [model fairness](https://haas.berkeley.edu/wp-content/uploads/What-is-fairness_-EGAL2.pdf)? (e.g., leveraging data augmentation techniques to account for training dataset imbalances; using a validation set to assess model performance across different skin tones)
+1. What steps did you take to address [model fairness](https://haas.berkeley.edu/wp-content/uploads/What-is-fairness_-EGAL2.pdf)? (e.g., leveraging data augmentation techniques to account for training dataset imbalances; using a validation set to assess model performance across different skin tones): We kept fairness top-of-mind by first analyzing the distribution of skin tones in the dataset to understand which groups were underrepresented.
+To help balance this, we applied targeted data augmentation—especially on images with darker skin tones—to ensure the model saw diverse examples during training.
+We also evaluated model performance across different Fitzpatrick skin types to detect any disparities in accuracy.
+In the future, we plan to use explainability tools like SHAP to visualize which image regions influenced the model’s decisions and check for potential bias in how skin conditions are interpreted across skin tones.

 2. What broader impact could your work have?
+This work has the potential to improve diagnostic accuracy for communities that have historically been overlooked in dermatology AI.
+By designing a model that performs more equitably across all skin types, we aim to reduce healthcare disparities and foster greater trust in medical technologies.

 ---